 MEDICAID CANCELED?
 Free legal assistance may be available.
 Click here for information about what you need to do.

 In 2023, North Carolina became the 40th state to expand Medicaid when the N.C.
-General Assembly passed House Bill 76 and Governor Roy Cooper signed it into law (Note: Implementation of expansion is contingent upon the passage of a state budget in 2023).
+General Assembly passed House Bill 76 and Governor Roy Cooper signed it into law.
+Medicaid expansion in North Carolina went live on December 1, 2023.
 Popular with voters on both sides of the aisle, this historic bipartisan effort to improve access to healthcare required hard work, strategic thinking, and being grounded in principles and community.

 How did North Carolina expand Medicaid?